 - It sounds cool to talk about “intercultural communication”

-- Telling people to focusing on the basics is much less sexy and appealing
+- Telling people to focus on the basics is much less sexy and appealing

 - It makes for entertaining training

-- It’s simpler then actually learning the basics
+- It’s simpler than actually learning the basics

 Don’t Study Intercultural Communication: Learn It